 The most common treatment for children diagnosed with hypogonadism is sex steroid therapy (SST).
 Some people refer to it as sex hormone therapy or hormone replacement therapy.

-No matter which term is used, the goal of treatment for hypogonadism is to provide the hormones that the body is not manufacturing.
+No matter which term is used, the goal of treatment for hypogonadism is to provide the hormones that the body is not producing.

 For girls, that means treating them with estrogen.
 And for boys, testosterone.